 - "Those Magic Changes" from the 1994 Broadway revival of Grease has a fake ending, followed by what would be considered a "reprise" in the mind of the character singing it.

 - "Max 300" and "Maxx Unlimited" from Konami's Dance Dance Revolution series.
+Pretty obvious you're not done when there are still arrows to hit, but bystanders often don't know about that.

 - In Ray Crisis, "Son Dessein" starts to fade out at one point, then cuts to the next section with a Scare Chord, at least on the OST.